 1890 - 1910

-Group of seventeen semi-detached three-bay one-storey with attic range local authority houses, built c.1900, each having a projecting single-bay gable-fronted entrance porch and a single gable-fronted dormer window.
-Pitched natural and artificial slate roofs with brick chimneystack with a number of houses retaining early cast-iron rainwater goods.
+Semi-detached three-bay one-storey with attic level local authority house, built c.1900, having a projecting single-bay gable-fronted entrance porch to the east end of the front façade (north) and a single gable-fronted dormer window to the west end.
+One of a group of eighteen (see 15310028 for other records).
+Pitched natural slate roof with a brick chimneystack and cast-iron rainwater goods.
 Roughcast rendered walls over smooth rendered plinth course.
-A number of houses now stripped of render exposing rubble stone construction with brick dressings to the openings.
-Square-headed window openings, originally with rendered reveals and two-over-two pane timber sliding sash windows, now mostly replaced.
-Square-headed doorcases to projecting porch with variety of replacement and original doors.
+Square-headed window openings having rendered reveals and two-over-two pane timber sliding sash windows.
+Square-headed doorcases to projecting porch having a replacement door.
 Road-fronted to the west end of Mullingar.